Introduction to CPIX¶

 To create a CPIX document, the minimum information necessary is:

-- Must have a Content Encryption Key (CEK) used to encrypt the content with.
+- May have a Content Encryption Key (CEK), which is used to encrypt the content.

 - Must have a System ID which represents a specific DRM system such as Microsoft PlayReady (see DASH-IF DRM system IDs).